carpenn/haute/docs/deployment/before-you-start.md

 Once approved, you **merge** the pull request.
 This applies your changes to the main version of the project.
 On the CI/CD pages, "merge to main" means this step.

 !!! info "Why bother with all this?"
-    In Radar or Emblem, you might just click "Deploy" and it goes live.
     The branch → review → merge process adds a safety layer: someone else checks your work before it reaches production.
 For pricing, this means a second pair of eyes on rate changes before they affect real quotes.

 ### If you're working solo